The fat fight: Study fuels row over UK, U.S. diet guidelines

-BRIEF-Blueprint Medicines announces pricing of public offering of shares of common stock

-* Blueprint Medicines announces pricing of public offering of shares of common stock

-LONDON Feb 9 Nutrition and health specialists criticised a study on Monday which argued that dietary fat advice given in the United States and Britain was based on flimsy evidence and should not have been introduced.
+Nutrition and health specialists criticized a study on Monday which argued that dietary fat advice given in the United States and Britain was based on flimsy evidence and should not have been introduced.

 The study, published in the Open Heart journal, said national advice on fat consumption issued to millions of Britons and Americans in 1977 and 1983 with the aim of reducing heart disease "lacked any solid trial evidence to back it up".